 Staying in the Gold Coast

 This is the most affluent neighborhood in Chicago, and has been since its birth in the 1880s, when several millionaires flocked here after the Great Chicago Fire.
 Stately mansions, luxury high rises, and designer boutiques line the streets, alongside Rolls Royce and Lamborghini dealers.
 This area is home to a few malls, including Water Tower Place and 900 North Michigan Shops.
 But Oak Street is the most loved hub for upscale shopping and features designer shops, like Hermes and Prada, plus high-end specialty boutiques.
-Rush Street is a haven for cutting edge restaurants, plus bars and clubs that run high-energy until the wee hours.
-Other area attractions include the historic Water Tower and its tiny art gallery and the John Hancock Tower with its 360º Observatory featuring the signature Tilt experience, where visitors are tilted over the edge on a glass platform.
+Rush Street is a haven for cutting edge restaurants, plus bars and clubs that run at high-energy until the wee hours.

 Popular Oak Street Beach makes up the eastern edge of the Gold Coast, and offers some of the bluest water you’ll see outside of the Mediterranean.
 This neighborhood is considered to be the start of the Magnificent Mile, with Michigan Avenue beginning on its southern edge.
 The Gold Coast is north of Streeterville and south of Lincoln Park in the Near North Side area of the city.